V33RU/BLE-NullBlr/README.md

   ![](/images/BLE.png)

  These will be very basic difference in security between the Classic & BLE later on Classic Bluetooth will also included the pairing and key authentication as well
-BLE as came more advance features in the device encryption , authentication etc, This is not exact difference this is jus for an idea , Soon i will completely write diffrentiation between Classic Bluetooth and Smart BLE with Practical Example
+BLE as came more advance features in the device encryption , authentication etc, This is not exact difference this is just for an idea , Soon i will completely write difference between Classic Bluetooth and Smart BLE with Practical Example

 ## Challenge 3: Check the Services in BLE and check for Read/Write data